White Fragility cover art

 Something went wrong.
 Please try again in a few minutes.

-A must read for any white person
+must read for every white person

 Something went wrong.
 Please try again in a few minutes.